 If you want to go abroad and learn about hospitality, you will want to take your time to choose the right program, among other things.
 While true, it’s not so easy.
 No, if you don’t take your time to think of your wants and needs, you are going to waste your time.
 With this in mind, here are four tips for a successful hospitality internship abroad.

-Choose the field you want to work in: Often, when looking for a place to do an internship, many young folks choose the first available position.
+Often, when looking for a place to do an internship, many young folks choose the first available position.
 Think about it, if you want to work in a hotel, you should not take an internship at a bar or restaurant.
 Of course, if you struggle to find a company offering an internship and don’t have any options, you can choose a different field.
 However, in the long run, this is a waste of resources as you won’t get the most out of the experience.

 While it may be tempting to head to southern Spain or a beach town, you should look deeply.
 Again, there is nothing wrong with choosing these places if you truly enjoy them.
 But, if you want to get the most out of the experience, you won’t want to party all the time.
 For this reason, when looking for a company, don’t choose based solely on location.
 Instead, look for an internship that you will truly gain experience from.

-Language: Now, if you think about it, most people could use help with a second language.
+Now, if you think about it, most people could use help with a second language.
 When learning a second one, a person can improve his or her long-term career prospects.
 Not only that, when traveling abroad and visiting new places, a person will enjoy his or her time more if they can speak a second language.
 For this reason, when looking at a hospitality program, you should try to find one in a place where you can learn a new language.
 At the same time, if you have the time, you should practice the language on your own and take classes.
 Then, later in life, you will have a better chance at making more money in your career.

-Look at results: If you want to get the most out of the situation, you will want to look at real world results.
+If you want to get the most out of the situation, you will want to look at real world results.
 To do this, ask the business where their old interns went.
 If they have jobs in the field they want, this is a good sign.
 On the other hand, plenty of people will take an internship and end up going back to an old job or not doing well in the future.
 Luckily, if a place has a decent track record, you can proceed without fear or trepidation.

-With these four tips, you can enjoy a successful hospitality internship while you are overseas.
+With these five tips, you can enjoy a successful hospitality internship while you are overseas.
 Remember, this is a big moment, and you will want to find the ideal company offering what you want and need out of the experience.
 Otherwise, if you don’t take the time to think of your needs, you will miss out on a great opportunity.